ViktorBreza/QA/README.md

-This is repository with examples of my works in the testing field
+This is a repository with examples of my works in the testing field